This article covers Active directory penetration testing that can help penetration testers and security experts who want to secure their networks.

 + c:\ > net user [username] domain.

-to have a better look, you can user “AD Recon” script.
+To have a better look, you can use the “AD Recon” script.
 AD Recon is a script

-when you get all AD users, now you should to take a look to the group policy. group policy is a feature of Microsoft windows NT family of operating systems that controls the working environment of user accounts and computer accounts. in the group policy you can see environment policy such as”Account Lockout Policy“.
+The group policy is a feature of the Microsoft Windows NT family of operating systems that controls the working environment of user accounts and computer accounts.

-for brute force attack on active directory, you can use Metasploit Framework auxiliaries. you can
+To brute force an attack on an active directory, you can use Metasploit Framework auxiliaries.
+You can use the below auxiliary:

 msf > use auxiliary/scanner/smb/smb_login

-in options of this auxiliary you can set username file and password file. and set an IP that have SMB service as open.
+The options of this auxiliary you can set the username file and password file. and set an IP that has SMB service open.

-then you can running this auxiliary by entering “run” command.
+then you can run this auxiliary by entering the “run” command.

 All hashes are stored in a file named “NTDS.dit” in this location :

-Then you can see hashes and password (if
+Then you can see hashes and passwords (if the

 The active directory includes several services that run on Windows servers, it includes user groups, applications, printers, and other resources.